AscendNTNU/fluid/Fluid FSM blueprint.md

 5. Idle

 The FSM in its core will only handle state changes, but Fluid will consist of an extra layer outside this which implements a state graph for operations.
-For the actual implementation request and response will be named transition request and transition response in order to make it clearer what they actually do.

 ##### Actionlib